icook/yota/docs/AJAX.rst

 JavaScript library, so all you really need to do is set the global context key 'ajax' to equal True.
 This activates the JavaScript library.

-By default the render_success function will look for a 'message' key in the return value of :meth:`Form.success_header_generate` so this method should be overriden to pass apropriate information if that action is desired.
+By default the render_success function will look for either a 'message' or 'custom_success' key in the return value of :meth:`Form.success_header_generate` so this method should be overriden to pass apropriate information if displaying a message or defining a custom success function is desired.

 Piecewise Validation
 =======================